mnruecke/WOTAN/README.md

 2. Opening the workspace "WOTAN" shows three projects.
 *WOTAN* is the version used for the TWMPI scanner.
 It requires a few external components to run.
-*WOTAN\_Simplified* contains basically the same code but can be used without any external components (at the cost of accuracy and performance).
+In *WOTAN\_Simplified* a sequence can be generated and transfered to the PSoC via the USBFS using the *generate_sequency.py* Python script.
-This version is therefore recommended for debugging and first tests. *WOTAN_PULSE* is a version that contains only the receive chain and a trigger output.
+*WOTAN_PULSE* is a version that contains only the receive chain and a trigger output.

-3. For writing the firmware to the chip connect the module to the USB port, select *WOTAN\_Simplified* as active project (right mouse click) and press CTRL-F5 for compiling and programming.
+3. For writing the firmware to the chip connect programmer to the PSoc and the PC via USB port, select *WOTAN\_Simplified* as active project (right mouse click) and press CTRL-F5 for compiling and programming.

 4. Open the device manager in windows in order to see as which com-port the USBUART of the onboard programmer enumerates.